Washington County, Pennsylvania

 - 2011 - The Marcellus Shale natural gas industry boom brings significant economic changes to Washington County.

-This timeline provides a concise overview of the key events in the history of Washington County, Pennsylvania.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Washington County, Pennsylvania.